US ambassador to Turkey slams Ankara over staff arrest

 Turkish Prime Minister Binali Yildirim said Wednesday that he hoped relations with Washington would normalize soon.

 "We will not abandon common sense about the the visa crisis with USA.
-Our hope is the relations will go back to normal shortly," he said, state media reports.
+Our hope is the relations will go back to normal shortly," he said, state media reported.

 Spate of US-linked arrests

-The US has been rattled by the arrests of US citizens and its consular staff, detained as the government continues with a widespread purge following the coup attempt.
+The United States has been rattled by the arrests of US citizens and its consular staff, detained as the government continues with a widespread purge after the coup attempt.

 Turkey is also holding an American pastor, Andrew Brunson, whom Erdogan has suggested could be exchanged for Gulen.